 Most youth stay at their clubs a handful of years before moving on, never to return in any formal capacity.
 Some leave as a result of the internal hatreds and divisions present at club and federation level.
 There is no path for the youth to be instated into club committees or leadership roles and they are not encouraged to do so either.
 Not that any of them would want to join committees where first generation Greeks possessing very old-fashioned and backward views are present.
 Pontian youth aren't trusted to take on any leadership roles because of the presence of narrow-minded and egocentric first generation (and sometimes second generation) Greeks who refuse to step aside from their leadership roles at their clubs and the federation alike.

-Pontians in Australia have had to put up with poor behavior by their leaders for far too long.
+Pontians in Australia have had to put up with poor behavior by not only their leaders but also certain individuals in their communities for far too long.
 It is not the fault of the average Aussie Pontian that bitter hatreds have erupted between their club leaders, leading to the current mess.
 Their leaders are not leading by example.
 They are behaving poorly.
 Three federations?
 Who would have thought.

 Australia's Pontians are now in a position where they must decide where to from here?
 Should they stay aboard a sinking ship while the captain is behaving so unethically?
 Or should they jump?